Axellewing/Heritage-Housing-issues/README.md

 ### Modeling

-We train various algorithms such as Linear Regression, Polynomial Regression, SVM, XGBoost, ...
+I have trained various algorithms such as Linear Regression, Polynomial Regression, SVM, XGBoost, ...

 ### Evaluation

-We discuss the R2 score and select the best model.
+I discuss the R2 score and select the best model.

 ### Deployment